jsaraivx/jsaraivx/README.md

-<h2 align="left">Hi, I'm João.
-I have experience in Web development, either in websites using tools such as Elementor - Wordpress, Shopify, or in code using technologies such as Html, Css, Tailwind, Js and Jsx.
+<h2 align="left">Hi, I'm João, a Data Engineer and i too have experience in Web development, either in websites using tools such as Elementor - Wordpress, Shopify, or in code using technologies such as Html, Css, Tailwind, Js and Jsx.
 React, Next.js.
 In addition to also using Generative AI's for optimization in the creation of apps</h2>

 ###